Borgo Egnazia

 There's an equally wide range of dining options on site, but bear in mind that some only open in summer (May-September).

 Michelin-starred Due Camini (open all year) is the fine-dining à la carte restaurant, which doubles as the breakfast room.
 Sleek tables sit under a white vault hung with illuminated bottles, while outside is a covered terrace for summer.
 We enjoyed our marinated seabass carpaccio and artichoke flan starters, and the cavatelli pasta with scorpion fish and tarragon too.
-Of the mains, my wife's huge slab of bream with braised lentils and fennel seeds was faultless, while my deboned quail with sage stuffing, pak choi and potatoes was fine without being outstanding.
+Of the mains, my wife's huge slab of bream with braised lentils and fennel seeds was faultless.
 Three caveats: it's not cheap, desserts are average (as often in Puglia), and diners must be 12 years old or over.

-If you want something less formal, A Pizzeri (summer only) offers pizzas straight from the wood-fired oven, served on a shaded terrace overlooking the pools and olive groves.
+Alternatively, there's an all-seasons Puglian seafood restaurant, Cala Masciola, right on the beachfront.
+And for something even less formal, A Pizzeri (summer only) offers pizzas straight from the wood-fired oven, served on a shaded terrace overlooking the pools and olive groves.
 Children can also create their own pizza toppings.

 Or La Frasca is a laid-back traditional restaurant with occasional barbecues on the terrace overlooking the kids' pool.
-Next to this is Mia Cucina (summer and shoulder season only), an open kitchen serving traditional recipes and offering seasonal cooking lessons (book in advance).
-Here, we enjoyed a wonderful aubergine and parmesan starter and Orecchiette pasta with beef ragu - fresh, light and beautifully rich.
+Next to this is Mia Cucina, an open kitchen serving traditional recipes and offering seasonal cooking lessons (book in advance).
+Here, we enjoyed a wonderful aubergine and parmesan starter and Orecchiette pasta with beef ragu – fresh, light and beautifully rich.
 There's also a lovely space for kids to eat; and even in winter, simple but healthy kids' lunches are offered inside the Trullalleri club.

-The latest addition is vegetarian restaurant La Calce, which highlights traditional Puglian flavours in new combinations and inventions.
+The latest addition is plant-based La Calce, which highlights traditional Puglian flavours in new combinations and inventions.

 At night, a groovily lit cocktail bar (open all year) offers a vast range, including a superb signature mix of apple vodka, galliano, mint syrup and pink grapefruit.
 Plus you've several outdoor bars in summer, including 2 by the pools, whose attendants will appear as if by magic when you look up from your book.